gabrix73/gensecpass3/README.md

-# gensecpass3
+# 🔐 gensecpass3

+**Ultra-Secure Password Generator with Dual Physical Entropy Collection**

 gensecpass3 generates cryptographically strong passwords by combining entropy from two independent physical sources: keyboard input and mouse movement.

-**Ultra-Secure Password Generator with Dual Physical Entropy Collection**
+This dual-channel approach ensures true randomness that cannot be predicted or replicated.

 ## Features